 For individuals who have vitiligo who receive targeted phototherapy, the evidence includes systematic reviews of randomized controlled trials (RCTs), 2 individual RCTs, and 2 retrospective studies.
 Relevant outcomes are a change in disease status, quality of life, and treatment-related morbidity.
 Individual studies tend to have small sample sizes, and few were designed to isolate the effect of laser therapy.
 Two meta-analyses were attempted; however, results from a meta-analysis could not be verified because the selected studies were not available in English, and 1 estimate was imprecise due to the small number of studies and participants.
-Randomized controlled trials have shown targeted phototherapy to be associated with statistically significant improvements in Vitiligo Area Scoring Index scores and/or repigmentation compared to alternate treatment options.
+RCTs have shown targeted phototherapy to be associated with statistically significant improvements in Vitiligo Area Scoring Index scores and/or repigmentation compared to alternate treatment options.
 However, 1 of the RCTs only showed marginal differences between groups in these outcomes, limiting clinical significance; the second compared phototherapy to oral vitamin E, which is not an optimal comparator.
 Overall, there is a lack of clinical trial evidence that compares targeted phototherapy with more conservative treatments or no treatment/placebo.
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have vitiligo who have not responded to conservative therapy who receive PUVA (photochemotherapy), the evidence includes systematic reviews and RCTs.
 Relevant outcomes are a change in disease status, quality of life, and treatment-related morbidity.
 There is some evidence from randomized studies, mainly those published before 1985, that PUVA is more effective than a placebo for treating vitiligo.
-When compared with narrowband ultraviolet B (NB-UVB) in meta-analyses, results have shown that patients receiving NB-UVB experienced higher rates of repigmentation than patients receiving PUVA, though the differences were not statistically significant.
-Based on the available evidence and clinical guidelines, PUVA may be considered in patients with vitiligo who have not responded adequately to conservative therapy.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.
+When compared with narrowband UVB (NB-UVB) in meta-analyses, results have shown that individuals receiving NB-UVB experienced higher rates of repigmentation than individuals receiving PUVA, though the differences were not statistically significant.
+Based on the available evidence and clinical guidelines, PUVA may be considered in individuals with vitiligo who have not responded adequately to conservative therapy.